omarrayyann/MujocoAR/README.md

 [![PyPI version](https://img.shields.io/pypi/v/mujoco_ar)](https://pypi.org/project/mujoco_ar/) [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 MuJoCo AR is a plugin for [MuJoCo](https://github.com/google-deepmind/mujoco) that enables the integration of ARKit data from a connected iOS device to control MuJoCo frames in real-time.
 It can also be used in non-MuJoCo applications (see the flexible setup section below).
 This package accompanies the MuJoCo AR iOS app that can be downloaded from [here](https://apps.apple.com/ae/app/mujoco-ar/id6612039501).

-Tips:
-- Incase of a latency, try connecting your pc to your deivce's hotpsot.
-It should be way faster since the communication happens locally.
-- I usually configure the button to reset the joints of the robot to a certain state.
-I find this helpful especially at the begining where the ARKit data might fluctuate as it calibrates.
+If you face issues, check the [FAQ](#faq) below.

 ## Demos